 Fig. 1.
 The one and only official college wireless network you should connect to.

-connect to any other wireless network on campus, because they are not official college networks—this includes one that might say MHC-Library.
+DO NOT connect to any other wireless network on campus, because they are not official college networks—this includes one that might say MHC-Library.

 WHY THE WARNING?